center-for-threat-informed-defense/attack-workbench-frontend/docs/usage.md

 When an object is revoked or deprecated, all relationships attached to the object in question will themselves be deprecated.

+### Deleting Objects

+Objects can be deleted from the knowledge base from the edit page by clicking on the "edit" button followed by the "delete" button in the toolbar.
+This functionality allows you to remove any incomplete or extraneous objects which do not have relationships with other objects and have not been previously exported or published.

+Deletion is limited to Technique, Mitigation, Group, Software, Data Source, Data Component, and Relationship objects.
+When a sub-technique is deleted, the associated `subtechnique_of` relationship will also be deleted.
+Additionally, a reference can be deleted if it is not cited by any objects in the knowledge base.

 ## Annotating ATT&CK Data

 Annotations allow users to add additional information about an object in the dataset without extending it directly.
 This is useful for a number of reasons, most notably that incoming updates from a data provider won't overwrite notes but _can_ conflict with local changes to the object itself.